1. What is Yeshasvini Scheme?

 The beneficiaries holding unique identification number should approach the Yeshasvini network hospital.
 The hospital checks whether the applicant is Yeshasvini beneficiary and whether the surgery is covered under Yeshasvini scheme.
-Later, preauthorization is sought from TPA through internet.
-The TPA gives pre authorization and then the hospital conducts surgery.
+Later, preauthorization is sought from MSP through internet.
+The MSP gives pre authorization and then the hospital conducts surgery.

 20. How the bills of the hospital settled?

-The hospital forwards bills to the TPA (Third Party Agency).
+The hospital forwards bills to the MSP (Management Services Provider).
 The bills are scrutinised and sent to Yeshasvini Trust.
-Yeshasvini trust passes the bills and after approval in specified sub committee meetings, the payment is made to TPA.
-TPA inturn makes payment to the hospital.
+Yeshasvini trust passes the bills and after approval in specified sub committee meetings, the payment is made to MSP.
+MSP inturn makes payment to the hospital.

 21. What is the official website of yeshasvini scheme?